This post may contain affiliate links.

 Instructions

-• In a medium bowl, whisk together eggs and yolks until smooth, whisk in aged Gouda, Parmesan, and 7 turns of black pepper.
+• In a medium bowl, whisk together 2 eggs and 2 yolks until smooth, whisk in 3 ounces shredded Gouda, 1 ounce grated Parmesan, and 7 turns black pepper.

-• Meanwhile, heat oil in a 12-inch sauté pan over medium, add pancetta and cook, stirring occasionally, until lightly golden-brown and just starting to crisp, about 5 minutes; reduce heat to low.
+• Meanwhile, heat 1 tablespoon oil in a 12-inch sauté pan over medium, add 4 ounces diced pancetta and cook, stirring occasionally, until lightly golden-brown and just starting to crisp, about 5 minutes; reduce heat to low.

-• Slowly whisk ¼ cup reserved pasta water into cheese and egg mixture.
+• Slowly whisk ¼ cup reserved pasta cooking water into cheese and egg mixture.

 • Immediately after draining pasta, add hot pasta to pan with pancetta and briefly toss with tongs.